vquynh/ffnn-regression/README.md

 #### Over-fitting
-Similar to under-fitting, over-fitting can happen for multiple reasons: model is too complex, over training on the same data, or too much noise in training data.
+Similar to under-fitting, over-fitting can happen for multiple reasons: model is too complex, over training on the same data, or too much noise in the training data.
 ![Over-fitting](images/over-fitting-3.png)
-In this example, the model is more complex with `10 hidden layers` and `256 neurons` each, making the model capable capturing more nuances in the training data, resulting in a more winding graph.
-The predicted graph also fit the training data better (which means training error is low) than the test data (which means test error is high).
+In this example, the model is more complex with `10 hidden layers` and each with `256 neurons`, making the model capable of capturing more nuances in the training data, resulting in a more winding graph.
+The predicted graph also fit the training data better than the test data (which means training error is low while test error is high).

-Especially when the training data contains a lot of noises (`noise variance`=0.01), when tested against a more "accurate" set of data
+Especially when the training data contains a lot of noise (`noise variance`=0.01), when tested against a more "accurate" set of data
 (`testing noise variance` = 0.001), the over-fitting model will perform poorly.
 ![Over-fitting-training-data-noise](images/over-fitting-4.png)